 In early April, City Council met in a retreat setting to discuss the findings of the NRS and the implications of the ideas that had emerged.
-Following the Council discussion, the consulting team went to work on crafting a draft NRS review.
+Following the Council discussion, the consulting team went to work on crafting a draft NRS document for public review.